Nepal Trek With Kids

 • Everest base camp trek with kids

-The Nepal wilderness trekking agency PVT will handle every aspect of your Nepal trek trip with your kids.
+The Nepal wilderness trekking agency PVT will handle every aspect of Trekking in Nepal with family kids.
 Our guides and porters are local based trekking agents and they are familiar with these trips.
 Our guides and porters definitely know about kids’ interests during trekking in Nepal.
 We have many reviews on Tripadvisor as well as on the blog page of kids’ families.

 The Discount Cost for kids at any Trek of Nepal: trip cost for 7 – 8 – 9 -year-old kid 10% discount, 4 – 5 – 6 -year-old kids’ 20% discount, below 4-year kids is the complimentary trip, however, extra cost for the extra porter to carry him or her and hire a pony.